linliwen88/LonelyDriver/README.md

 <img src="./pics/progress_20240103.gif" width="400" />

+> [!WARNING]
+> I haven't tried to apply PhysX height feild, Not sure if it suits for collision with vehicle so I didn't try it yet.
+Now I am just going to let the vehicle run on a plane and add textures to the plane instead of using the tesselated terrain.

 - 1/4/2024 Import and draw fbx model recursively \
 This is for animating wheel direction when turing.
 I'm not sure why the transformation hierarchy works as I am applying scaling at the left-most of the `model` matrix (`M = T_drawOffset * S * T_2 * T_1 * R`), I thought it should be ` M = T_drawOffset * T_2 * T_1 * R * S`.